 While these services occasionally have other offerings such as advertising online or setting up a website for your home, for the most part, you are on your own.

 That means that you will be required to do the rest, such as take your own photos of the property before listing, print out your own fliers, post your own signs, host your own open houses, negotiate the price, and see the home through to closing.

-Potential buyers will also be able to see that you’ve used a flat fee MLS lister, and will often lower their offer to account for the savings you’re receiving on commission.
-Without a full service agent, you might struggle to negotiate on price, as well as repair credits during inspection.
+Potential buyers will also be able to see that you’ve used a flat-fee MLS listing, and will often lower their offer to account for the savings they know you’re receiving on commission.
+Without a full-service agent, you might struggle to negotiate on price, as well as repair credits during the inspection.

 Your house will be included on most major home search sites to reach relevant audiences.
 Using an MLS listing service give you the opportunity to sell your home yourself while still being visible to millions.

 When two agents assist with a sale — i.e., a listing and buyer’s agent — the typical commission fee is 6%, which is split between the two.

 When you use a flat-fee listing service, you save about 2-3% of that typical commission fee; however, you have to handle every aspect of the selling process on your own.